Kim Tae-jun

 Kim Tae-Jun (born 25 April 1989) is a South Korean footballer who plays as midfielder for Goyang Hi FC in K League Challenge.

 Career

 He was selected by Busan IPark in the 2011 K-League draft.
 He made his K-League debut in the league match against Jeju United on 26 June 2012.

-He moved to Goyang Hi FC before the 2013 season starts.
+He moved to Goyang Hi FC before the 2013 season started.